-- CSC 171QR Computer Science I - HON 270OR Patterns and Structure: Mathematics in Literature - MAT 105QR Topics in Contemporary Mathematics - MAT 107QR Mathematical Reasoning for Elementary Teachers - MAT 109QR College Algebra - MAT 111QR Calculus for Management, Life and Social Sciences - MAT 112QR Calculus I - MAT 116QR Statistics for the Natural and Social Sciences - MAT 117QR Applied Statistics for Management - MAT 208QR Biostatistics
+- CSC 171QR Computer Science I - HON 270QR Patterns and Structure: Mathematics in Literature - MAT 105QR Topics in Contemporary Mathematics - MAT 107QR Mathematical Reasoning for Elementary Teachers - MAT 109QR College Algebra - MAT 111QR Calculus for Management, Life and Social Sciences - MAT 112OR Calculus I - MAT 116QR Statistics for the Natural and Social Sciences - MAT 117QR Applied Statistics for Management - MAT 208QR Biostatistics

-Students with Math ACT 19 or below (SAT 510 or below) or no ACT or SAT math score must pass MAT090, Basic Algebra (Cor better) or the mathematics department placement exam (70% or better) in order to take a QR course at Northwestern College.
+Students with Math ACT 19 or below (SAT 510 or below) or no ACT or SAT math score must pass the ALEKS placement exam with a score of 46 or above in order to take a QR course at Northwestern College.
 Additional prerequisite requirements apply to some mathematics courses.

 The Quantitative Reasoning requirement may also be met by new NWCore courses as they become available.
-Approved courses in this category will bear the suffix $\mathbf{Q}\mathbf{R}$ and fulfill the following requirements.
+Approved courses in this category will bear the suffix QR and fulfill the following requirements.